sajid969/fullthroattle_labs/README.md

 python manage.py runserver

 -------------------------------------------------------------------------------------------------
-to custom management command to populate the database with some dummy data:
+In commandprompt to custom management command to populate the database with some dummy data:

 heroku run python populate.py --app fullthrottlelabsproject